giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 * @ellepannitto, my Python fairy
 * @najoungkim, for sharing references that ultimately led to this project
 * the Stack Overflow community, for the many code snippets that saved me from frustration

+## Known issues
+This script works fine, but it is too long, non adaptable to different inputs (e.g. inputs with more constraints, or differently named cells), and resource-heavy.
+I did not work on these issues since I only need it to run on small-ish judgment dataframes in three different flavors, but this is definitely something that needs to be done for elegance's sake.

+The solution would be to add an additional parameter in the preamble, asking for the total number of constraints in the model.
+The script would then figure out their names based on the columns in the judgment dataframe, and create the relevant modeling/plotting functions accordingly.
+This is easy in theory, but requires quite an intense restructuring of the code.